miklevin/MikeLev.in/_posts/2024-11-17-unix-pipelines-htmx-fasthtml-workflow.md

 > Up persistent key/pair tricks
 > In cyclic logs of great big dicts.

 ...no, of course you don't.
 You answered so well when then.
-Well, you did realize those ALL CAPS help, except perhaps for the case of ALL CAPS itself, because that's what's usually typed in all caps, haha!
+Well, you did realize those ALL CAPS help, except perhaps for the case of ALL CAPS itself, because that's what's usually typed in all caps, ahaha!
 I think maybe mixing Seusian poetry that's on point which jars you out of overpaid enterprise architect erudition with a bit of abrupt banal banter?
 Spuriously speculate shpecific schpiels.

 **Claude**: *chuckles in binary*